HMS Eagle (1679)

-HMS Eagle was a 70-gun third rate ship of the line of the Royal Navy, builtat Portsmouth Dockyard during 1677/79.
-When completed she was placed in Ordinary for 10 years.
-She was in active commission during the War of the English Succession partaking in the Battle of Barfleur.
+HMS Eagle was a 70-gun third-rate ship of the line of the Royal Navy built at Portsmouth Dockyard from 1677 to 1679.
+When completed she was placed in ordinary for a decade.
+Eagle was in active commission during the Nine Years' War, partaking in the action at Barfleur.
 She was rebuilt in 1699 at Chatham.
-She again played an active role in the early part of the War of Spanish Succession participating in the Capture of Gibraltar, and the Battle of Velez Malaga.
-She was wrecked in the Isles of Scilly in October 1707.
+Eagle again played an active role in the early part of the War of Spanish Succession, participating in the capture of Gibraltar and the Battle of Velez-Malaga.
+Eagle was wrecked off the Isles of Scilly in October 1707.

 She was the seventh vessel to bear the name Eagle since it was used for a careening hulk, an ex-merchantman, purchased in 1592, and sold at Chatham in 1683.

-HMS Eagle was awarded the Battle Honour Barfleur 1692, Gibraltar 1704, and Velez-Malaga 1704.
+Eagle was awarded the Battle Honour Barfleur 1692, Gibraltar 1704, and Velez-Malaga 1704.

-Construction and Specifications
+Construction and specifications

 She was ordered in April 1677 to be built at Portsmouth Dockyard under the guidance of Master Shipwright Daniel Furzer.
 She was launched on 31 January 1679.
 Her dimensions were a gundeck of 151 ft 6 in with a keel of 120 ft 8 in for tonnage calculation with a breadth of 151 ft 6 in and a depth of hold of 17 ft 0 in.
 Her builder's measure tonnage was calculated as 105291/94 tons (bm).
 Her draught was 18 ft 0 in.